pyprojectx/pyprojectx/docs/docs/config/tools.md

     Otherwise, the command will be executed in the virtual environment of the _main_ tool context.

+## Tool context activation

+If you don't want to prefix every command with `px` or `./pw`, you can activate a tool context.

+For example, to activate the `main` tool context run `source .pyprojectx/main/activate`.
+This makes all the tools in the _main_ context available in your shell.

+Alternatively, you can add _.pyprojectx/main_ to your _PATH_.

 ## Tool context configuration

 In its simplest form, a tool context is a multiline string or array of strings that adheres to pip's [Requirements File Format](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format)